zeroc-ice/ice-demos/csharp/README.md

 The [Manual](./Manual) directory contains demos for some of the code examples in the [Ice manual](https://doc.zeroc.com/display/Ice/Ice+Manual).

-The [Chat](./Chat) directory contains .NET GUI client for the ZeroC [Chat Demo](https://zeroc.com/chat/index.html).
+The [Chat](./Chat) directory contains a .NET GUI client for the ZeroC [Chat Demo](https://zeroc.com/chat/index.html).

 For more examples of the features of the Ice services (Glacier2, IceGrid,